huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

  $ terraform import huaweicloud_cce_cluster.cluster_1 4779ab1c-7c1a-44b1-a02e-93dfc361b32d
 ```

-Note that the imported state may not be identical to your resource definition, due to some attrubutes missing from the
+Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
 The missing attributes include:
 `delete_efs`, `delete_eni`, `delete_evs`, `delete_net`, `delete_obs`, `delete_sfs` and `delete_all`.
 It is generally
 recommended running `terraform plan` after importing an CCE cluster.
 You can then decide if changes should be applied to